-Opioids naturally numb nerves in the body, this means all nerves.
+Opioid painkillers have a strong effect on the gastrointestinal tract.
+They naturally numb nerves in the body and can reduce intestinal function, sometimes significantly.
 Though rarely noticed, going to the bathroom, coughing, sneezing, and any other natural reaction is significantly depressed.
 This is why people tend to feel that they never get sick when they are regularly using opioids.

 Opioids cause a rush of several different types of neurotransmitters in the brain.
 The most significant type is the constant rush of dopamine.
 Dopamine is a chemical associated with ‘reward.’
 This means if you complete an important task, score a hot date, or your favorite team wins a game, then dopamine naturally flushes the brain.

 When dopamine is increased to the artificially high levels that heroin use produces, the normal sensations of pleasure are unable to be properly felt.
 This means it becomes harder and harder to become satisfied in life.
 Dopamine is also associated with pleasure, motivation, and feelings of reward.
 This is why it is hard for those withdrawing from heroin to feel joy out of life.

 Certain opioid drugs can take a significant toll on the liver, although this is mainly due to other drugs found alongside opioids in things like Percocet.
 The liver is responsible for clearing toxins from the body.
 When the liver is exposed to certain drugs like acetaminophen or impurities that are injected when using heroin, over and over again it creates great stress.

 If using opioids intravenously, then the risk for liver dysfunction is significantly increased.
 Hepatitis C, HIV, and cirrhosis of the liver are extremely common among IV drug users.
 Liver dysfunction is also common among people who use opioid drugs that contain acetaminophen.
 Acetaminophen is extremely toxic to the liver especially when it is used in high doses.